Why Can’t Life Be Like Pizza?

 “My absolute favorite in this series….
 I really appreciated the way this story didn’t shy away from difficult topics such as homophobia, life-changing tragedies and mental health issues.
 I also really appreciated learning more about the complexity of life as an immigrant in the USA and how RV’s understanding of his parents, their reasons and their past, began to grow throughout this series.” —Annie’s Reading Tips blog

-“Readers will find much to like in RV’s latest story, which takes some unexpected turns as he faces some of the biggest challenges of his young life, continuing to expand his relationships and their quality.” —D. Donovan, Senior Reviewer, Midwest Book Review
+“Readers will find much to like in RV’s latest story, which takes some unexpected turns as he faces some of the biggest challenges of his young life, continuing to expand his relationships and their quality.” —D. Donovan, Senior Reviewer, Midwest Book Review (Middle Grade Fiction)

 “The evolution of RV….
 We see him grow, learn, discover himself, question himself over the pages and it is very, very well done.
 I loved this third volume and I can’t wait to follow [RV] again in the following volumes.
 Bravo to the author for maintaining the level of his series over the volumes while offering us something new each time.” — Sur l’étagère, derrière la sirène en plastique